‘This can’t be true’: Bill Cosby’s accusers tell of their reactions when they heard of his sudden release from prison

 “I don’t know how I’m going to sleep tonight.”

-Others who spoke after the court’s decision include:
+Others who spoke after the court’s decision:

 Constand, the woman Cosby was convicted of drugging and sexually assaulting.
-She said in a statement that the court’s decision.

-The decision was not only “disappointing but of concern in that it may discourage those who seek justice for sexual assault in the criminal justice system from reporting or participating in the prosecution of the assailant or may force a victim to choose between filing either a criminal or civil action.”
+The decision, she said in a statement, was not only “disappointing but of concern in that it may discourage those who seek justice for sexual assault in the criminal justice system from reporting or participating in the prosecution of the assailant or may force a victim to choose between filing either a criminal or civil action.”

 Patricia Steuer, who said she woke up naked on more than one occasion after she’d been knocked unconscious by pills Cosby gave her in 1978 and 1980 when she was an aspiring singer.